dmitryduev/kowalski-archived/kowalski/doc/querying_databases.md

 cone, box, and polygon searches.

-The `coordinates.radec_geojson` field defined for every object in the database (for all catalogs) has an associated spherical 2D index, which allows for extremely fast positional queries. `MongoDB` supports many query operators, see [here](https://docs.mongodb.com/manual/reference/operator/query-geospatial/) for more details.
+The `coordinates.radec_geojson` field defined for every object in the database (for all catalogs) has an associated spherical 2D index, which allows for fast positional queries. `MongoDB` supports many query operators, see [here](https://docs.mongodb.com/manual/reference/operator/query-geospatial/) for more details.
 The caveat to keep in mind is the following: `MongoDB` uses `GeoJSON` objects to represent `2D` positions on the sphere.
 Both the longitude (RA) and latitude (Dec) must be expressed in decimal degrees, and the